breadboard-ai/breadboard/DEVELOPING.md

 - `core` -- contains projects that are core to the repo.
 These are usually well-established, largely settled bits of code.

-- `seeds` -- contains early experiments and things that aren't fully fleshed out.
+- `packages` -- contains early experiments and things that aren't fully fleshed out.
 Most projects will be packages in this directory.

 We use [Wireit](https://github.com/google/wireit) as the build tool for the monorepo.